 The program serves children in elementary and secondary schools who have demonstrated that extra assistance is needed.
 Title I also serves children who attend parochial and private schools.
 The eligible Bismarck Public Schools are: Myhre, Riverside, Saxvik, WillMoore, Roosevelt, Miller, Pioneer, Dorothy Moses, Wachter and Simle.

 Federal rules require students to be selected based on objective, uniformly applied, criteria.

-In targeted schools, (Robert Miller, Dorothy Moses, Roosevelt, Pioneer, and Simle), Title I law requires that the selection of Title I students be based on objective, uniformly applied criteria given to ALL students at each grade level.
+In targeted schools, (Robert Miller, Lincoln, Roosevelt, and Pioneer), Title I law requires that the selection of Title I students be based on objective, uniformly applied criteria given to ALL students at each grade level.
 The Bismarck Title I program utilizes the criteria contained in this document in consideration of student selection.